jlenoble/polyton/docs/apis.md

 * `prototype.map(func)`: Returns an array mapping all singletons within the polyton with the function `func`.
 * `prototype.reduce(func)`: Returns the reduced value obtained from reducing the array of singletons within the polyton with function func.
 * `prototype.concat(...args)`: Returns the concatenated Polyton from args.
 Args as already existing Polytons is allowed.
+* `prototype.some(func)`: Returns true if one singleton validates func.
+* `prototype.every(func)`: Returns true if all singletons validate func.
+* `prototype.forEachPair(func)`: Loops over all singletons within the polyton, applying func to all possible pairs of singletons, [a, b] being considered distinct from [b, a], excluding [a, a].
+* `prototype.forEachTriangular(func)`: Loops over all singletons within the polyton, applying func to all possible pairs of singletons, [a, b] being identified with [b, a], excluding [a, a].
+* `prototype.mapPair(func)`: Loops over all singletons within the polyton, applying func to all possible pairs of singletons, [a, b] being considered distinct from [b, a], excluding [a, a].
+Returns array of results.
+* `prototype.mapTriangular(func)`: Loops over all singletons within the polyton, applying func to all possible pairs of singletons, [a, b] being identified with [b, a], excluding [a, a].
+Returns array of results.

 ## Static Polyton API !heading